SoftwareAG/c8y-docs/content/authentication/sso-bundle/custom-template.md

 ![Custom access mapping](/images/users-guide/Administration/sso-custom-access-mapping-2.png)

 Selecting one of the two options mentioned above will also enable admins to edit roles of SSO users in the user management.
-For details, refer to [Administration > Managing permissions](/users-guide/administration/#attach-global) in the *User guide*.
+For details, refer to [Managing permissions](/standard-tenant/managing-permissions/#assign-global-roles).

 When a user logs in with an access token, the username can be derived from a JWT claim.
 The claim name can be configured in the **User ID configuration** window.
 The user ID can be set to any top-level field of the authorization token payload sent from the authorization server to the platform during the login process.
 We recommend you inspect the authorization token in the audit logs to make sure the correct field is used (see [Troubleshooting](#troubleshooting)).